 The Unit Trust's B units are listed on The International Stock Exchange ("TISE").
-In 2022, A units have been fully repaid and cancelled.
+In 2021, A units were fully repaid and cancelled.

 Fund Reporting Status

 In 2015, confirmation had been received from HM Revenue and Customs that, under Regulation 55(1) (a) of The Offshore Funds (Tax) Regulations 2009, the Unit Trust has been accepted into the Reporting Fund regime with effect from 18 August 2015.